ungquanghuy-kddi/CartoMapQA/README.md

 # CartoMapQA: A Fundamental Benchmark Dataset Evaluating Vision-Language Models on Cartographic Map Understanding (SIGSPATIAL'25)

 ## 💡 Introduction

 ![alt text](cartomapqa_teaser_figure.png)

-This repo contains evaluation code for the paper "_CartoMapQA: A Fundamental Benchmark Dataset Evaluating Vision-Language Models on Cartographic Map Understanding_"
+This repo contains evaluation code for the paper "_CartoMapQA: A Fundamental Benchmark Dataset Evaluating Vision-Language Models on Cartographic Map Understanding_" [ArXiv version](https://arxiv.org/abs/2512.03558)

 _**CartoMapQA**_ offers a valuable tool for guiding future improvements in Vision-Language Models.
 Ultimately, it supports the development of models better equipped for real-world applications that depend on robust and reliable map understanding, such as navigation, geographic search, and urban planning.

-- <ins>_**Paper ArXiv**_</ins>: Coming soon ...

 ## CartoMapQA Dataset
 - The full dataset can be download at this repos [link](https://github.com/ungquanghuy-kddi/CartoMapQA-Dataset).